How much do seiyuu earn?

 When I mentioned that it involves a lot of sacrifice, it includes also the monetary part.

 You have to invest in classes, moving to Tokyo in case you’re from outside of the city and, as we all know, Tokyo is an insanely expensive city to live in.

 And why move to Tokyo?
 Most top-tier voice acting schools are there, although many already have franchises all over the country.
 At the same time, seiyuu hopefuls want to be closer to the action.

 If you don’t have a consistent stream of money, it sure is hard to live and survive in Tokyo.
 And usually, that means that, as a seiyuu, you really need to work to the bone in your first years, juggling voice acting gigs with a part-time and, sometimes, multiple part-times.

 That is why seiyuu are so eager, especially in the last couple of years, to do as many things as they possibly can.

-Seiyuu release photobooks, launch solo careers, kick off apparel brands, write books, turn into YouTubers, do modelling, act, you name it.
+Seiyuu release photobooks, launch solo careers, kick-off apparel brands, write books, turn into YouTubers, do modeling, act, you name it.